 Nexen's realized prices: oil was highest in Yemen (108.11 up from 81.86).
 Natural gas realized price was highest in UK (c$7.42/mmcf up from $5.28 in 2010).
 In the USA ($4.21 -0.76) and Canada ($3.44 -0.50) it was low.

 PennWest Petroleum PWE: In early-mid 2012 the market price for Canadian oil (WCS) was as much as $25 lower than US oil prices making it more difficult for Canadian producers to adjust to lower overall prices.
-In it's second quarter (2012) Penn West cited that as the main reason why net income was down -13.3% that quarter; To adjust, the company layed out a new plan that involves capital spending cuts (-10%) and selling assets ($1.5 billion worth).
+In it's second quarter (2012) Penn West cited that as the main reason why net income was down -13.3% that quarter; To adjust, the company laid out a new plan that involves capital spending cuts (-10%) and selling assets ($1.5 billion worth).
 2012 full year production estimate was lowered from 168,500 - 172,500 bpd --> 165,000 - 168,500 bpd.

 9M2012: liquids make up 66% of production mix up from 63%. netback -12.5% to $26.49 boe ($30.28). capex -27% to $1,053m ($1,443). risk lowered earnings from a gain of $138m in 3Q2011 to a loss of $67m in 3Q2012.
 Quarterly dividend of 27 cents has been unchanged for over 2 years.